Skip to main content

 • Students may not work for or be supervised in any way by a direct family member, including in-laws and step-family connections

-• Due to recent changes within the US State Department to their internship program, we are no longer able to work with students who accept State Department internships.
-They may still qualify for credit, however, and can meet with us to explore that piece
+• Due to recent changes within the US State Department internship program, we are no longer able to work with students who accept State Department internships.
+They may still qualify for credit, however.
+Meet with our team to explore this piece

 • All students are encouraged to explore our internship database located in 945 KMBL.
 We offer internships of interest to nearly all majors with over 1,000 listings.